ydreyannramirez035-bot/wad-rwd-final-project/README.md

 # ClassSched

-The Student Record System is a database-driven web application that allows administrators to manage student profiles, course enrollments, and academic records through a secure, user-friendly interface
+The Student Schedule System is a database-driven web application that allows administrators to manage student profiles, Schedules records through a secure, user-friendly interface

 ---